Rape and Murder

 There was a VERY STRONG REACTION from the community I encapsulated then as “Drag him out of jail, before trial, and stone him to death, justice must be served NOW.”
 This was a reaction of many of Chloe’s friends and family – but it was also the most common reaction among everyone who spoke out loud, including people who did not know her, and only heard about what happened from the friend of a friend.
 A “mob” mentality was very much in place.

 But, that the police took arguably appropriate action to address the overall situation, and that a “system” was taking action in identifiable steps beyond the arrest helped keep people from becoming an actual vigilante mob.
+And for the most part, the police played a very valuable role, in this case, of finding some semblance of justice.

 I Can’t Breathe